Do not love half lovers Do not entertain half friends Do not indulge in works of the half talented Do not live half a life and do not die a half death

 and my wild heart

-ceremonially, first with wine, like Magdalene, anointing and anointed, in the name of the mother, Sun and holy ghosts
+ceremonially, first with wine, like Magdalene, anointing and anointed, in the name of the Mother, Sun and holy ghosts

-|cabernet henna| then, with rainwater from the willow’s edge, like Ophelia, lying in the woodland and meadow, flooded to cleanse or drown [to be, or not to be] in the name of the Moon
+then, with rainwater from the willow’s edge, like Ophelia, lying in the woodland and meadow, flooded to cleanse or drown [to live, or not to live] in the name of the Moon

 |I ponder the stone cistern laden with glacial deposits and ruminant bones|